Hinglaj Mata Temple: Culture

-Family Deity or Kuldevi
+Family deity or Kuldevi

-Hinglaj Devi worshipped as Kuldevi of Parajiya Soni (Parajiya soni, Pattni Soni, Girnara Soni, Kutchi Soni), Bhawsar (Bhavsar), Gosavi, Goswami (Dashnami), Bhanushali samaj (caste), Brhamkshatriya samaj (Hindu Khatri), Sepau Rajpurohit, Charan-Gadhvi(caste), Bavaliya (mer) (Samaj of Saurastra Gujarat), Barot (caste) in south India Especially Banjaras or Lambadi's Community Worship Hingalaj Devi as one of the Sathi Bhavani.
+Hinglaj Devi worshipped as Kuldevi of Banjara's(Vanzara in Gujarat), Parajiya Soni (Parajiya soni, Pattni Soni, Girnara Soni, Kutchi Soni), Bhawsar (Bhavsar), Hindu Lohana, Gosavi, Goswami (Dashnami), Bhanushali samaj (caste), Brhamkshatriya samaj (Hindu Khatri), Sepau Rajpurohit, Charan-Gadhvi(caste), Bavaliya (mer) (Samaj of Saurastra Gujarat), Lohar, Barot (caste) in south India Especially Banjaras or Lambadi's Community Worship Hingalaj Devi as one of the Sathi Bhavani.
 Hingalaj Devi late Incarnation Jagadamba or Merama Yadi is famous in South India Banjara community.
 Sevalal, devotee of Jagadamba is also worshiped in most of the south Indian states by Banjaras.
+She is worshiped as Kuldevi by many Anavil Brahmin, Kshatriya & other Hindu communities of India like Khatri Brahmakshatriya, Bhavsar, Bhanushali, Lohana, Kapdi, Kapadiya, Charan (deviputra), etc.

-Media and Films
+Media and films

 Hinglaj Devi is given center of sphere in Bengali language film named Morutirth Hinglaj in which group of people mostly devotees were shown to go by walking in the desert of about 150 miles.
 Leading role in film was played by Indian artist Uttam Kumar who acted in many Bengali and Hindi films.
 The film was notable and critics made good reviews.
 The songs in this film are enchanting and sung by singer Hemant Kumar.
-Sahasam, Indian Telugu action movie starring Gopichand and Tapsee Pannu directed by Chandra Sekhar Yeleti.
+The film was directed by Bikash Roy.